 After two weeks of treatment, notable effects were already taking place to demonstrate the efficacy of onion for hair growth.
-Regrowth of coarse hairs was observed in Group 1.
-And after four weeks, researchers observed regrowth in 86,9% of the group that was using onions for hair growth.
+Regrowth of coarse hairs was observed in Group 1, and after four weeks, researchers observed regrowth in 86.9% of the group that was using onions for hair growth.

-The researchers came to the conclusion that onion juice can be an effective therapy for patchy alopecia areata and to promote hair regrowth.
+The researchers concluded that onion juice can be an effective therapy for patchy alopecia areata and to promote hair regrowth.
 In other words, onion juice for hair regrowth can be helpful.

 Onion juice may seem to be an unlikely treatment to fight against hair loss, but these veggies actually have many natural benefits for hair.
-Onions are rich in sulfur.
-And sulfur has antibacterial and antifungal properties, so it’s effective at killing germs and parasites as well as helping heal fungal infections.
-Hair loss is often trigged by an unhealthy scalp, so it does make sense that sulfur-rich onion juice may act as a good cure.
-Another benefit when applying onion juice to the scalp is that it gets rid of dandruff, which is usually fungal in nature.
-Onions do also contain quercetin, an antioxidant that studies have shown may be useful in treating alopecia areata.
+Onions are rich in sulfur, which has antibacterial and antifungal properties, so it’s effective at killing germs and parasites as well as helping heal fungal infections.
+Hair loss is often triggered by an unhealthy scalp, so it makes sense that sulfur-rich onion juice may be helpful for some causes of hair loss.
+Another benefit when applying it to the scalp is that onion juice helps to get rid of dandruff, which is usually fungal in nature.
+Onions also contain quercetin, an antioxidant that studies have shown may be useful in treating alopecia areata.

 - Grate an onion and strain the pulp.
-You can strain it with a sieve, by squeezing it between two spoons, or squeezing it through cheesecloth.
+You can strain it with a sieve, press it between two spoons, or squeeze it through cheesecloth.
 Throw away the pulp and use only the juice.

 Are there any onion juice for hair growth side effects?
 Possibly.
 After using onion juice, some people noticed their scalp has become red and itchy.
-This is why it’s important to test how you react to onion juice by applying it to a very small area before applying it all over your scalp.
-Onion juice is very strong so avoid any sore areas.
-If you are still concerned about getting a reaction like this, try boiling chopped onions and use the water once it cooled down.
-It is much milder than pure onion juice.
+This is why it’s important to test how you react to onion juice by applying it to a very small area before putting it all over your scalp.
+Onion juice is very strong, so avoid any broken skin or sore areas.
+If you’re still concerned about getting a reaction like this, try boiling chopped onions and using the water once it has cooled down, which is much milder than pure onion juice.

-Onions do have a very strong smell but the smell is only overpowering during application.
+Onions do have a very strong smell but the smell is only intense during application.
 When the onion juice has been washed out, the smell is barely noticeable.
 But if the odor still lingers, there are a few things you can try to remove it:

 Photos: Mitch Huang via Flickr.